-Where the release of a shark is involved, crew safety is the first priority.
-However, it is important to remember that mortality of sharks can be reduced by releasing a shark as quickly as possible with a minimum of handling.
+Where the release of a shark is involved, crew safety is the first priority and the captain or crew must use their discretion.
+However, it is important to remember that mortality of sharks can be reduced by releasing a shark as quickly as possible with minimum handling.
 The best practice policy is that minimal handling is safer for both crew and shark.